I've lived with a disability for more than 3 decades. My wheelchair has given me a unique perspective that I wouldn’t trade for the world.

 Once your desk, chair, and assistive technology are all in place, don’t forget to create accessible storage areas for items like filing papers, your purse, or for snack storage or office supplies.

 - Shelf extenders can be purchased from most hardware stores.
-They easily installed in cupboards or cabinets to make pulling items from shelves closer to yourself, especially in lower cabinets that may be difficult to reach from a wheelchair or if you have limited mobility.
+They are easily installed in cupboards or cabinets to make pulling items from shelves closer to yourself, especially in lower cabinets that may be difficult to reach from a wheelchair or if you have limited mobility.

 Space can often be the last thing many employers think of when creating an accessible work area.